TZstatsADS/Fall2016-proj4-yl3355/README.md

 + [Data description](doc/readme.html)
 + Contributor's name:Youzhu Liu
 + Projec title: Words for Music
 + Project summary: In this project, I use different methods to find a way predicting lyrics rank based on music features.
 I perform topic modeling on lyrics dataset of 2350 songs and 5000 words and cluster them into 20 topics.
 Then I extract music features of those songs and try to build bridges between lyrics and musics.
-Methods using are tuned XGBoost and Random Forest, and after comparing efficiency and accruacy rate, XGBoost became my final choice.
+Methods using are tuned XGBoost and Random Forest, and after comparing efficiency and accruacy rate, XGBoost combing with prior probability became my final choice.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.